dhamilton47/match_score/README.md

 # Bowl

-This is web based application for recording and reporting on high school bowling matches.
+This is a web based application for recording and reporting on high school bowling matches.

 ### Work in progress.